 - (1) There shall be no unworked holiday pay for long-form television productions or pilots. - (2) For any one-hour episodic series other than a "new" one-hour episodic series (i.e., one that started on or after May 16, 2006), unworked holiday pay shall be paid as provided in this Section 11(b) (i.e., at 3.719% of the employee's annual straight time work earnings).
-Unworked holiday pay for new one-hour series shall be governed by the provisions of the attached Sideletter re: "Special Conditions for New One-Hour Episodic Television Series, the Production of Which Commences On or After May 16, 2006."
+Unworked holiday pay for new one-hour series shall be governed by the provisions of the Sideletter to the Local 52 Agreement re: "Special Conditions for New One-Hour Episodic Television Series, the Production of Which Commences On or After May 16, 2006."